-Sponge-Rammer - One end contains a lambs wool sponge which is inserted by Cannoneer #1 for putting out embers from previous firings.
+Sponge-Rammer - one end contains a lambs wool sponge which is inserted by Cannoneer #1 for putting out embers from previous firings.
 The other end contains a wooden rammer which is used to place the artillery round all the way to the breech of the barrel.

-Worm -A clawlike tool that was used to extract a faulty round if needed.
+Worm - a claw-like tool that was used to extract a faulty round if needed.
 It could also be used to remove fragments of the powder bag after firing, although this was not part of the routine drill.

-Hand Spike - A wooden spike attached to the trail for moving the gun horizontally.
+Hand Spike - a wooden spike attached to the trail for moving the gun horizontally.

-Gauntlets - Worn by Cannoneers #1 and #2 for safety while handling the artillery round.
+Gauntlets - worn by Cannoneers #1 and #2 for safety while handling the artillery round.

-Gunner's Haversack - Worn by Cannoneer #5 to carry the artillery round from the limber to Cannoneer #2.
+Gunner's Haversack - worn by Cannoneer #5 to carry the artillery round from the limber to Cannoneer #2.

-Sponge Bucket - Contains water which is used to dampen the sponge prior to inserting it in the barrel by #1.
+Sponge Bucket - contains water which is used to dampen the sponge prior to inserting it in the barrel by #1.

-Thumbstall - Worn by Cannoneer #3 for plugging the vent hole to create a vacuum for #1 while sponging out the gun and ramming home the charge.
+Thumbstall - worn by Cannoneer #3 for plugging the vent hole to create a vacuum for #1 while sponging out the gun and ramming home the charge.

-Priming Wire - Used by Cannoneer #3 for opening up the black powder charge thus exposing it to the detonating device.
+Priming Wire - used by Cannoneer #3 for opening up the black powder charge thus exposing it to the detonating device.

-Tube pouch - Worn by Cannoneer #4, it contains the lanyard and friction primers.
+Tube pouch - worn by Cannoneer #4, it contains the lanyard and friction primers.

-Lanyard - Hook, rope, and wooden handle which is used to pull the friction primer to ignite the charge.
+Lanyard - hook, rope, and wooden handle which is used to pull the friction primer to ignite the charge.

-Prolong - A heavy rope which is held on the trail of the gun which could be used to pull the cannon.
+Prolong - a heavy rope which is held on the trail of the gun which could be used to pull the cannon.